GhostWriters/DockSTARTer/docs/apps/duckdns.md

 [DuckDNS](https://www.duckdns.org/) is a free service which will point a DNS (sub domains of duckdns.org) to an IP of your choice.
 The service is completely free, and doesn't require reactivation or forum posts to maintain its existence.

-The GIT Repository for Booksonic is located at [https://github.com/linuxserver/docker-duckdns](https://github.com/linuxserver/docker-duckdns)
+The GIT Repository for DuskDNS is located at [https://github.com/linuxserver/docker-duckdns](https://github.com/linuxserver/docker-duckdns)

 ## DuckDNS Install